dvluong/React-Native-Boilerplate/README.md

 # React-Native-Boilerplate
-A skeletal React Native project that has all the simple navigation and tab bar for both android and ios
+A skeletal React Native project that has all the simple navigation and tab bar for both android and ios.

+All credit goes to Tyler Mcginnis, please take a look at this React Native tutorials at reactjsprogram.com

 # enables easy file imports, example: "import { Example } from '~/components'"